tothpalistvan/micropython-webserver/README.md

 # micropython-webserver for ESP-12F
-A simple HTTP server on your MCU, designed to use in ESP-12F Wifi module, but it may work with antoher micropython MCU-s (e.g ESP32).
+A simple HTTP server on your MCU, designed to use in <a target="_blank" href="https://github.com/tothpalistvan/micropython-webserver/blob/main/img/ESP12F.jpg" title="ESP-12F Wifi module">ESP-12F Wifi module</a>, but it may work with antoher micropython MCU-s (e.g ESP32).

 There is an opportunity to run "server side script" to execute e.g. MCU commands in micropython.
 There is an example here how to do that.
 I'm creating another example called `pysite`.